Vintage photos that show the beauty of America's national parks

 General Sherman Tree, Sequoia National Park, California

-Located in California’s Sequoia National Park, the General Sherman tree is the world’s largest tree at 275 feet tall.
-The base of the tree is over 36 feet in diameter.
+Located in California's Sequoia National Park, the General Sherman tree is the world's largest tree (by volume) and is 275 feet tall.
+The base of the giant sequoia is over 36 feet in diameter.
+It was estimated that General Sherman was 2,000 years old in 2002.

 Sandstone Cliffs in Zion National Park, Utah